amitganon/Software-Engineering-Computer-Science/README.md

 # Software-Engineering-Computer-Science

-All The projects contains only functions on the following topics
+All The projects contain only functions on the following topics

 project 1 (part 1+2) :